-This topic describes how to use Alibaba Cloud disks that are mounted as volumes in Container Service for Kubernetes (ACK) clusters.
+This topic describes how to mount Alibaba Cloud disks as volumes in Container Service for Kubernetes (ACK) clusters.

 - Statically provisioned volumes